codenvibes/CS/01_CORE_CONCEPTS/NETWORKING FUNDAMENTALS/02 NETWORK TYPES.md

 ## Questions

 - What is the Internet commonly referred to as in networking terminology?
 - Define WAN.

-- What does LAN stand for, and what is it used for?
+- What does LAN stand for, and what is it?
 - What does WLAN stand for, and how is it different from a LAN?
 - What is a VPN, and what is its main purpose?
 - What is a Site-To-Site VPN?
 - Define Remote Access VPN.
 - What is an SSL VPN?
 - What is a Global Area Network (GAN)?
 - Define Metropolitan Area Network (MAN).
 - What is a Wireless Personal Area Network (WPAN), and what technology does it usually use?
 - What is an Airgap Network?
 - What is a Piconet?

 ---